Financial planning tools and services to put you on the path to the future you want

 The first question asked at the VA office is often, “What is the applicant’s monthly income?”
 When the response is, for example, $1,150, the applicant will be told they exceed income limits.

-Applicants are never asked if they have services coming into the home for care or if they are in a facility, which are truly the “key” questions, since those amounts being paid for care are allowable medical deductions; and once you deduct that expense, you will find that most are either zero or negative at the end of the month.
-The result is that they do not exceed income thresholds and, in fact, do qualify.
+Applicants are never asked if they have services coming into the home for care or if they are in a facility, which are truly the key questions, since those amounts being paid for care are allowable medical deductions; once you deduct that expense, you will find that most are either zero or negative at the end of the month.
+The result is that they do not exceed income thresholds.
+And, in fact, they do qualify.

 I’ve lost count of the number of folks I have dealt with who left a VA local office being told they did not qualify because this question was not asked.